Good to know

 The kick's reputation was further cemented when A-list celebrities were constantly seen rocking them.
 Some personalities who were spotted with the Gazelles on were Kate Moss, Bob Marley, Michael Jackson, Oasis frontman Noël Gallagher, and the Beastie Boys.

-Today the shoe has been reinterpreted in countless ways, from colors to materials and prints.
+Today the Gazelle has been reinterpreted in countless ways, from colors to materials and prints.
 In 2018, the shoe received a makeover through the Gazelle Stitch and Turn that makes use of unorthodox construction to generate a new minimalist spin on the classic.
 This iteration is available in pastel, vivid, and neutral colors.

 - Some colorways have a contrasting tongue design.